-- Until the Long Stop Date or the Closing Date, whichever is later: - The Company and the Sellers shall not (and shall ensure that their Affiliates and/or representatives shall not): - enter into any discussion, whether preliminary or binding, with any Person in relation to (A) the sale or transfer of any interests in the Company (or its material assets or businesses) or (B) the Company entering into a business combination with any Person other than the Purchaser; - (2) enter into any agreement with any Person which (A) binds the Company and/or the Sellers to sell, transfer or issue any shares of the Company or (B) binds the Company to enter into a business combination with any Person other than the Purchaser. - (ii) The Purchaser shall not (and shall ensure that their representatives shall not): - (1) enter into any discussion, whether preliminary or binding, with any Person in relation to (A) the acquisition or subscription of any securities of any Person (other than the purchase of the Sale Shares and Second Tranche Sale Shares under this Agreement) or (B) entering into a business combination with any Person other than the Company. - A-17
+- (a) Until the Long Stop Date or the Closing Date, whichever is later: - The Company and the Sellers shall not (and shall ensure that their Affiliates and/or representatives shall not): - (1) enter into any discussion, whether preliminary or binding, with any Person in relation to (A) the sale or transfer of any interests in the Company (or its material assets or businesses) or (B) the Company entering into a business combination with any Person other than the Purchaser: - (2) enter into any agreement with any Person which (A) binds the Company and/or the Sellers to sell, transfer or issue any shares of the Company or (B) binds the Company to enter into a business combination with any Person other than the Purchaser. - $(ii) \qquad \quad \text{The Purchaser shall not (and shall ensure that their representatives shall not):} \\$ - (1) enter into any discussion, whether preliminary or binding, with any Person in relation to (A) the acquisition or subscription of any securities of any Person (other than the purchase of the Sale Shares and Second Tranche Sale Shares under this Agreement) or (B) entering into a business combination with any Person other than the Company.

-- (2) enter into any agreement with any Person which binds the Purchaser to (A) acquire or subscribe to any securities of any Person (other than the purchase of the Sale Shares and Second Tranche Sale Shares under this Agreement) or (B) enter into a business combination with any Person other than the Company. - The Purchaser Parent shall not (and shall ensure that their representatives shall not): - enter into any discussion, whether preliminary or binding, with any Person in relation to (A) the acquisition or subscription of any securities of any Person (other than the purchase of the securities of the Purchaser) or (B) entering into a business combination with any Person other than the Purchaser. - (2) enter into any agreement with any Person which binds the Purchaser Parent to (A) acquire or subscribe to any securities of any Person (other than the securities of the Purchaser) or (B) enter into a business combination with any Person other than the Purchaser. - (3) (A) submit any document to the Purchaser Parent's shareholders for the purposes of acquisition or subscription by the Purchaser and/or the Purchaser Parent of any securities of any Person (other than the subscription of shares of the Purchaser and/or the purchase of Sale Shares and Second Tranche Sale Shares from the Sellers) or enter into a business combination with any Person other than the Purchaser and/or the Company; and (B) have any discussions with the Purchaser Parent's shareholders in relation to acquisition or subscription by the Purchaser Parent of any securities of any Person (other than the subscription of shares of the Purchaser and/or purchase of Sale Shares and Second Tranche Sale Shares from the Sellers) or in relation to a business combination by the Purchaser and/or purchase of Sale Shares and Second Tranche Sale Shares from the Sellers) or in relation to a business combination by the Purchaser and/or the Purchaser Parent with any Person other than the Purchaser and/or the Company.
+- (2) enter into any agreement with any Person which binds the Purchaser to (A) acquire or subscribe to any securities of any Person (other than the purchase of the Sale Shares and Second Tranche Sale Shares under this Agreement) or (B) enter into a business combination with any Person other than the Company. - (ii) The Purchaser Parent shall not (and shall ensure that their representatives shall not): - (1) enter into any discussion, whether preliminary or binding, with any Person in relation to (A) the acquisition or subscription of any securities of any Person (other than the purchase of the securities of the Purchaser) or (B) entering into a business combination with any Person other than the Purchaser. - (2) enter into any agreement with any Person which binds the Purchaser Parent to (A) acquire or subscribe to any securities of any Person (other than the securities of the Purchaser) or (B) enter into a business combination with any Person other than the Purchaser. - (3) (A) submit any document to the Purchaser Parent's shareholders for the purposes of acquisition or subscription by the Purchaser and/or the Purchaser Parent of any securities of any Person (other than the subscription of shares of the Purchaser and/or the purchase of Sale Shares and Second Tranche Sale Shares from the Sellers) or enter into a business combination with any Person other than the Purchaser and/or the Company; and (B) have any discussions with the Purchaser Parent's shareholders in relation to acquisition or subscription by the Purchaser Parent of any securities of any Person (other than the subscription of shares of the Purchaser and/or purchase of Sale Shares and Second Tranche Sale Shares from the Sellers) or in relation to a business combination by the Purchaser and/or the Purchaser Parent with any Person other than the Purchaser and/or the Company.